-Parents opt for soy or hypoallergenic formulas because they contain alternative nutrients that their babies may tolerate better than the proteins or carbohydrates that are contained in cow's milk.
+Parents opt for hypoallergenic or soy formula because they contain alternative nutrients that their babies may tolerate better than the proteins or carbohydrates that are contained in cow's milk.
 It is important that parents consult with their babies' pediatricians before settling for either of these formulas.
 Depending on each baby's individual needs, parents will be advised to use the formula that suits them best.

 Both formulas have their own benefits and setbacks.
 However, in general, these formulas are given to babies who have a problem digesting cow's milk.
-These babies should have been diagnosed with either allergies or lactose intolerance and given a recommendation on which kind of baby formula is suitable for them.
+These babies should have been formally diagnosed with either allergies or lactose intolerance and given a recommendation on which kind of baby formula is suitable for them from a pediatrician.

 Lactose intolerance vs. dairy allergy